future-js/handie/README.md

 [npm-dm]: https://img.shields.io/npm/dm/handie.svg?style=flat-square
 [npm-url]: https://www.npmjs.com/package/handie

-UI stuffs for the dashboard of a website.
+Handie is a collection of UI stuffs for admin dashboard websites.

-## Introduction

-Handie depends on a number of other frameworks and libraries.
+It depends on a number of other frameworks and libraries.
 I copied dependencies into `/dist` folder as a part of Handie in order to make versions controllable and include them handily.

 ## Usage